FLATS AND BACKWATER FISHING TACKLE

 Oyster bars and grass beds are backwater reefs that support the marine food chain; however, fishing these areas can be a challenge since you'll need to avoid snagging your line on rough bottom or getting hung up in the grass.
 The best fishing techniques to use when backwater fishing around oyster bars or grass beds involve suspending your bait over the rough bottom using a popping cork, top water lure or a jig.
 Fish will patrol the outside edges of the bars and grass beds looking for prey that wanders too far away from the safety of the reef, so fish the edges and carefully work your boat over the reef.

-TIP: If you have access to a boat with a trolling motor or push pole that will be an advantage when moving over structure to avoid spooking the fish.
+TIP: Boats equipped with a trolling motor or push pole will be an advantage when moving over structure to avoid spooking the fish.

 Channels, creeks and rivers will always feature the deepest water and often the best backwater fishing.
 Not only will predatory game fish patrol these cuts, but bottom dwellers will also congregate in the deeper holes, making channels the ideal places to catch a variety of fish.
 Larger fish will be looking for prey that ventures out of the deep water, so a jig worked along the edge of the drop or through the deepest parts of the channel will often entice them to bite.
 Saltwater panfish, such as grunts or croakers, also tend to school up in the deepest sections of the channel and can be targeted by bouncing your bait along the bottom using a top-bottom rig or Carolina rig.